Welcome to the Livable Places initiative

 Comment and Learn More

 In the Proposed Amendments tab, you will find information on various amendments proposed through the Committee's work.
-You can send us your comments or questions if any or start a discussion.
+Post your comments or questions or start a discussion.

 In the Articles tab, you will find various reading material that can provide context and definitions to support and provide meaning to the work the Livable Places Action Committee will discuss during its monthly meetings.